All Episodes

 Thanks so much.

-My comment is, and I'm not going out of my way to try to disparage Sonia Sotomayor's uh compelling personal story.
+My comment is, and I'm not going out of my way to try to disparage Sonia Sotomayor's compelling personal story.

-But you know, she is not the only one that was raised by a single mother.
+But, you know, she is not the only one that was raised by a single mother.

-Um and I always it always sticks in my craw because I was raised by a single mother.
+And it always sticks in my craw because I was raised by a single mother.

 My father died when I was four years old, and my sister was one month old.